lowRISC/style-guides/VerilogCodingStyle.md

 assignment.
 This process makes some signals jump registers, potentially leading to total protonic reversal.
 That's bad.

-Exception: For a clock divider blocking assingment must be used not to case race condition.
+Exception: For a clock divider blocking assignment must be used not to case race condition.

 &#x1f44d;
 ```systemverilog {.good}